-"Over-the-air" transmission of our firmware updates may provide the opportunity for a third party, who has deep inside knowledge of our systems, to modify or disable our customers' in-vehicle systems or introduce malware into our customers' in-vehicle systems.
+"Over-the-air" transmission of our firmware updates may provide the opportunity for a third party, who has deep inside knowledge of our systems, to modify or disable our customers' in-vehicle systems.
 No such incidents have occurred to date, but there can be no assurance that they will not occur in the future.
 Damage to our customers' in-vehicle devices as a result of such incidents could only be remedied through direct servicing of their installed in-vehicle devices by trained personnel, which would impose a very significant cost on us, particularly if the incidents are widespread.
 Moreover, such incidents could expose us to widespread loss of service and claims by our customers under various theories of liability, the outcome of which would be uncertain.
-Third party interference with our over-the-air transmission of firmware, or with our customers' invehicle devices during such process, could materially and adversely affect our business, financial condition and results of operations
+Third party interference with our over-the-air transmission of firmware, or with our customers' in-vehicle devices during such process, could materially and adversely affect our business, financial condition and results of operations